-The practise of Shinrin-yoku (forest bathing) has been a huge game-changer for me, and even just 30 minutes of walking through the woods can really help, I know when the weather is bad because I don’t go for my walks, and when I don’t go for my walks, I feel more anxious and restless as a result.
+The practice of Shinrin-yoku (forest bathing) has been a huge game-changer for me, and even just 30 minutes of walking through the woods can really help, I know when the weather is bad because I don’t go for my walks, and when I don’t go for my walks, I feel more anxious and restless as a result.

 5. Get Plenty Of Rest

 Rest, even if not sleep, is so important to empaths and Highly Sensitive People.
-We get exhausted easily, and exhaustion means our patience and good mood decreases.
+We get exhausted easily, and exhaustion means our patience and good mood decrease.
 I personally sleep about 6 hours at night, with a half-hour nap in the afternoon (bi-phasic sleeper).
 Although I don’t get my full eight hours, I usually find that I don’t need it.
 Most people need 7-9 hours of sleep, but take your time and find what feels right for you.

 6. Laugh Often

 This is so important because I find laughter really helps to relieve the overwhelming feelings that come with life’s problems.
 Not only does laughter help resolve stress, but it’s also proven to help combat anxiety and depression and decrease blood pressure.
 So laugh, and laugh often.

 It’s easy to live on all that’s not good for us, but if your diet is a steady flow of pizza, fried chicken and soda, you won’t be feeling great.
 Sugar, fats, salts and additives can wreak havoc on your nervous system, so do be sure to have the bad stuff only in balance and in moderation.
 Skinless chicken, eggs, green steamed veggies, tomatoes and peppers are all great, tasty things to be eating, too.

 Caffeine, nicotine and drugs are all stimulants for a reason, they stimulate you.
 Your nervous system is frazzled as it is, and still you frazzle it with even more stimulation?
 Take a break and your body will thank you.